DarenShamoun/TakeAwayGame/README.md

 #Take away game
 This is a two player game called `take away`.
-The AI player I have created is unbeatable unless the player plays perfectly for all turns.
+The AI "ULTRON" I have created is unbeatable unless the player plays perfectly for all turns.
 The games consists of one or more piles.
-Typically, each pile contains stones or sticks.
+Each pile contains stones or sticks or whatever you feel like calling the items in the pile.

 A player may remove any number of stones from **a single pile** when it is their turn.